cloudquery/cloudquery/website/tables/k8s/k8s_storage_csi_nodes.md

 # Table: k8s_storage_csi_nodes

-This table shows data for K8s Storage Csi Nodes.
+This table shows data for Kubernetes (K8s) Storage Container Storage Interface (CSI) Nodes.

 The primary key for this table is **uid**.